Diabetic hyperglycemic hyperosmolar syndrome

 - Extreme lack of water (dehydration)

-- Decreased consciousness (in many cases)
+- Decreased alertness or consciousness (in many cases)

 Buildup of ketones in the body (ketoacidosis) may also occur.
 But it is unusual and is often mild compared with diabetic ketoacidosis.